ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ### 5.2 Out of scope

-1. Authoring or owning the OSPS Baseline itself - that's the [Best Practices WG / ORBIT WG](https://github.com/ossf/wg-orbit).
+1. Authoring or owning the OSPS Baseline itself - that's [ORBIT WG](https://github.com/ossf/wg-orbit).
-2. Authoring or owning security tooling that is not adoption-focused - that's the [Security Tooling WG](https://github.com/ossf/wg-security-tooling) and Sigstore TIs.
+2. Authoring or owning security tooling that is not adoption-focused - ownership sits with each tool's sponsoring WG or Technical Initiative (e.g., Sigstore is sponsored directly by the OpenSSF TAC); SCI does not claim general tooling development as in scope.
 3. Coordinated vulnerability disclosure processes and policy - that's the [Vulnerability Disclosures WG](https://github.com/ossf/wg-vulnerability-disclosures).
 4. Manufacturer-side adoption - that's [ORBIT's Launchpad](https://github.com/ossf/wg-orbit).
 5. Targeted hardening of specific critical projects via paid engagement - that's [Alpha-Omega](https://alpha-omega.dev/).